adri-er/sorting_algorithms/README.md

 # Sorting Algorithms
 ## Description
-In this repository  a collection of different types of sorting algorithms in c with each big o notation in files
+In this repository a collection of different types of sorting algorithms in C each with files describing their big O notation.
 ## Prerequisites
 * __gcc__ the GNU Compiler Collection is an optimizing compiler
 * __valgrind__ is a programming tool for memory debugging, memory leak detection, and profiling.